Plans

 To change the time scale of your timeline, simply select Month, Quarter, or Year in the upper-right of the page.

 The plan health card provides quick filters for both Momentum and Forecast.
 This way you can see at a click anything that’s trending late or slowing.
-These filters can be used together—e.g. you could click both “Down” and “Off Track” to see just objectives whose momentum is slowing and whose forecast is running late.
+These filters can be used together—e.g. you could click both “Down” and “Off Track” to see just epics whose momentum is slowing and whose forecast is running late.

-The People tab shows all people working on objectives that are part of the plan; the Tasks tab shows every task associated to an objective in the plan.
-The Trends tab provides Trends analysis for all the work specific to the plan.
+The People tab shows all people working on epics that are part of the plan; the Issues tab shows every issue associated to an epic in the plan.